Emma Sears: Racing Louisville

 Sears was selected 28th overall in the second round of the 2024 NWSL Draft by Racing Louisville FC.
 She signed a one-year contract with an option for an additional year.
 She made her professional debut as a 66th-minute substitute against the Orlando Pride on the opening matchday on March 16.
 She scored her first professional goal in a 5–1 win over the Utah Royals on April 20.
 She earned her first start for Louisville against the Orlando Pride on May 5.
 Her next two goals for Racing were voted back-to-back NWSL Goals of the Week.
 She scored the first from a tight angle near the corner flag in a 3–3 draw to the Kansas City Current on May 18; the second set up a 1–0 win over the Chicago Red Stars on May 25.
 On May 22, Sears's contract was extended through the 2026 season.
 Sears finished her rookie season having scored 5 goals and 2 assists in 26 matches, including 12 starts.

-On October 9, 2025, Sears signed a new contract to extend her time in Louisville to 2028.
+In 2025, Sears scored a club-record 10 goals and was the top American goalscorer in the NWSL as she led Louisville to its first playoff appearance.
+Her strike against the Utah Royals on June 6 earned Sears her third career goal of the week award.
+Sears was named to the NWSL’s October/November Best XI after recording her first professional brace against the North Carolina Courage on October 4.
+On October 9, Sears signed a new contract to extend her time in Louisville to 2028.
+At the conclusion of the season, Sears was named to the 2025 NWSL Best XI Second Team.